-Applications are welcome anytime during the year.
-Ensure you meet and address the criteria requirements below and understand member benefits and insurance information.
+Applications are welcome to apply anytime during the year.
+Please ensure that you meet and address the criteria requirements below and understand member benefits and insurance information.
 If you have questions, email email@example.com before you submit your application.

-The Craft ACT Membership Sub-committee will assess and notify applicants of their status within four weeks, if you require your application to be expedited please get in touch.
+The Craft ACT Membership Sub-committee will assess the application.
+Craft ACT will notify applicants of their status within four weeks; if you require your application to be expedited, please get in touch.

 - Applicants should have a professional approach to their work and to the business of developing and maintaining a professional career.

 - It is not a requirement for applicants to have undertaken formal studies.

 - This membership level is open to professional craft practitioners and designers seeking insurance to support their professional practices.

 - Artistic Merit: the primary criterion is a demonstrated high level of artistic merit.

 - Technical Skill: applicants should demonstrate a high standard of technical skill.

 - Professional Standing: applicants must submit a CV demonstrating professional activities in their specialised field and speak to their ongoing commitment to their practice.